2020 Sustainability Report

 The SmartWay Transport Partnership is an innovative collaboration between the freight industry and the U.S. Environmental Protection Agency (U.S. EPA).
 It is a market-driven partnership aimed at helping businesses move goods in the cleanest, most efficient way possible.
 Its purpose is to accelerate the availability, adoption and market penetration of advanced fuel-efficient technologies and operational practices in the freight supply chain, while helping companies save fuel, lower costs and reduce adverse environmental impacts.

 To improve efficiency and reduce greenhouse gas emissions from our vehicle fleet, Greif joined the SmartWay Transport Partnership in 2009.
-For more information about our partnership, please see our Climate Strategy, Energy & Emissions page.
+For more information about our partnership, please see our Climate Strategy page.

-We consider these principles to be a natural extension of our Business Code of Conduct and Ethics, which outlines our commitment to be open, honest and trustworthy in all of our dealings with all stakeholders.
-Our policies and procedures incorporate our commitment to human rights, freedom of association, excellence in environment and health and safety.
+We consider these Principles to be a natural extension of our Code of Business Conduct and Ethics, which outlines our commitment to be open, honest and trustworthy in all dealings with all stakeholders.
+Our policies and procedures incorporate our commitment to human rights, freedom of association, environmental excellence and health and safety.

 In April 2016, Greif became a signatory to the UN Global Compact, confirming our commitment to these Principles.
 Each year, we publish our Communication on Progress on the Ten Principles of the compact.

 Greif is a member of the World Business Council for Sustainable Development (WBCSD), a CEO-led global association of approximately 200 of the most environmentally-responsible companies in the world.
 Member companies are committed to providing business leadership as a catalyst for change toward sustainable development.
 Members are drawn from more than 30 countries and 20 major industrial sectors.
 We signed on to the organization's Manifesto for Energy Efficiency in Buildings (EEB).